alissonperez/deepicker/CONTRIBUTING.md

 # Guidance on how to contribute

+**First of all!
+Thank you for your contribution to this project, it's very welcome!
+Let's make it cool and useful for everyone!**

 There are two primary ways to help:
  - Using the issue tracker, and
  - Changing the code-base.

 ## Using the issue tracker